-Stairs with banisters aren’t ideal for mounting a baby gate.
+Stairs with banisters aren’t ideal to wall mount a baby gate.
 But this gate solves the problem with a dual installation kit.

 You can secure one side of the gate to square or round banister posts without drilling them.
 Then the other side can be mounted to the wall.

-Put it at the top and the bottom of the stairs as it fits openings between 32 to 48 inches wide.
+Put it at the top and the bottom of your stairs as it fits between 32 inches to 48 inches wide.
 It’s 33 inches and are perfect for your little ones.